ZhishanQ/UniHGKR/README.md

 It is used in training stages 1 and 2.

-Download from ☁️ Google Drive: [Link](https://drive.google.com/file/d/1AOyY0T_FQo7Br6o7KfkNSnoW9L9dZYXb/view?usp=sharing)  or 🤗 HuggingFace Dataset: [Link](https://huggingface.co/datasets/ZhishanQ/UniHGKR_Date_Text_Pairs/tree/main)
+Download from 🤗 HuggingFace Dataset: [Link](https://huggingface.co/datasets/ZhishanQ/UniHGKR_Date_Text_Pairs/tree/main) or ☁️ Google Drive: [Link](https://drive.google.com/file/d/1AOyY0T_FQo7Br6o7KfkNSnoW9L9dZYXb/view?usp=sharing) .

 The complete version of Data-Text Pairs is about 1.2 GB.
 We also provide a smaller file, which is a subset, to help readers understand its content and structure: [subset of data-text pairs](https://github.com/ZhishanQ/UniHGKR/tree/main/CompMix_IR/data_2_text_subset.json)